 Note that the negative option (bl_mynn_cloudpdf = - 1) is for testing only.
 This option disables the “nonconvective” portion of the SGS clouds so simulations can be done with the convective SGS clouds from the mass-flux scheme only.
 This allows for a convenient way to test changes in the mass-flux scheme without the ambiguity of other sources of SGS clouds.

 iii.
-Non-gaussian form: bl_mynn_cloudpdf = 2, - 2
+Non-gaussian form: bl_mynn_cloudpdf = 2, - 2 (default and used)

 CB02 introduced a statistical SGS cloud scheme for representing nonconvective, or stratus, clouds.
 As in Sommeria and Deardorff (1977), the cloud fraction and diagnosed cloud water are functionally dependent on a single variable, the normalized grid box saturation deficit Q1, but CB02 also uses a form for σs based off of gradients of the first-order fields.
 The subgrid variability of the saturation deficit, σs, is expressed as: